jiwoncpark/jiwoncpark.github.io/_pages/about.md

     * Causality‑inspired domain generalization methods for out‑of‑distribution robustness
 * Sampling in high dimensions
     * Sampling algorithms for non‑log‑concave distributions
-    * Exploring diffusion models as sampling tools for Bayesian inference
-    * Hybridizing MCMC with variational methods to balance accuracy and computational cost
+    * Hybridizing MCMC with variational methods to balance accuracy and speed